MonkeManX/monkemanx.github.io/content/tangled_thoughts/merge.md

 ---
 title: Merge
 date: 2024-10-01 19:30:00
+tags: ["quotes"]
 ---

-"And I want to fuck you until we merge into a Chimera, a mythical beast of penis and vagina, eternally fused, two pairs of eyes that look only at each other, and lips, ever touching, and one voice that whispers to itself."
+> "And I want to fuck you until we merge into a Chimera, a mythical beast of penis and vagina, eternally fused, two pairs of eyes that look only at each other, and lips, ever touching, and one voice that whispers to itself."
+>

-~ Synecdoche, New York
+> ~ Synecdoche, New York

 {{< rawhtml >}}
 <figure>